hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/code/component-api.md

 ### DialogPrimitive::Footer

 A sub-component used to provide the footer’s content.
 We recommend using it exclusively for actions using the [ButtonSet](/components/button-set) component.
-If a tertiary action is presented, it will always be aligned at the end of the row.
+If a tertiary action is included, it will always be aligned at the end of the row.

 <Doc::ComponentApi as |C|>
   <C.Property @name="yield">